 A scheduled job runs daily at 6:00 AM local time that analyzes the data sources listed in the following table to identify entities for IDR exclusion.

 - An IT admin might also login to the same server to perform routine admin tasks.
 In this case, we use a user IDR exclusion list to prevent this user from being associated with the device because the admin is not the owner of the device.
-However, the activity performed by the admin account (not the user) can be tracked by external alarm and endpoint models and may still raise anomalies.
+However, the activity performed by the admin account (not the user) can be tracked by external alarm and endpoint models and might still raise anomalies.

 IDR exclusion list usage examples